Querying LLMs (Chatbots)#

 The model doesn’t reply to the question.
 Instead, it continues or completes the text.
 That is because the model we are using is a base model.
 Base models are trained to complete texts, not to respond to questions.

 Since we want to build a chatbot that answers questions, we should use a model trained for this.
 Chat models are often called instruct models.
+We’ll use the open-weights LLM google/gemma-3-1b-it.

-model_id = 'meta-llama/Llama-3.2-1B-Instruct'
+model_id = 'google/gemma-3-1b-it'

 Model Arguments#